VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Eventual Consistency

-During testing, the team discovered a scenario where the registrant might see evidence of eventual consistency in action.
-If the registrant assigns attendees to seats on an order and then quickly navigates to view the assignments, then sometimes this view shows only some of the updates.
+During testing, the team discovered a scenario where the Registrant might see evidence of eventual consistency in action.
+If the Registrant assigns Attendees to seats on an order and then quickly navigates to view the assignments, then sometimes this view shows only some of the updates.
 However, refreshing the page displays the correct information.
 This happens because it takes time for the events that record the seat